 There are really only four ways of managing a risk: accept it, transfer it, reduce or eliminate it.

 If we accept it, we may be able to insure it.
-However, some costs are uninsurable, such as the damage to a company's reputation.
+However, some costs are uninsurable, such as damage to a company's reputation.

-Information and cyber risk
+Protect your business from Information and cyber risk

 Supply chains are becoming increasingly dependent on information technology systems and software.
 There is a growing threat from cyber risk and an urgency to prioritise this, maybe even beyond some physical risks.